 As a hacker or pen tester, you’re always looking for vulnerabilities in web applications.
-Understanding Rails’ inner workings and best practices will give you a significant edge when it comes to identifying weaknesses and exploiting them.
-So, buckle up and get ready to dive deep into Rails and become a more efficient web developer and pen tester!
+Understanding Rails’ inner workings and best practices will give you a significant edge when identifying and exploiting weaknesses.
+So, buckle up, dive deep into Rails, and become a more efficient web developer and pen tester!

 Introduction to Rails

 Rails is a web application framework that leverages the power and simplicity of the Ruby programming language.
-Rails follows the Model-View-Controller (MVC) pattern and provides a set of built-in tools, libraries, and best practices that enable developers to build web applications efficiently.
+Rails follows the Model-View-Controller (MVC) pattern and provides built-in tools, libraries, and best practices that enable developers to build web applications efficiently.

-Rails is popular for its “convention over configuration” philosophy, which means that it makes assumptions about the structure and behavior of your application, allowing developers to focus on building features rather than configuring settings.
+Rails is famous for its “convention over configuration” philosophy, which makes assumptions about your application’s structure and behavior, allowing developers to focus on building features rather than configuring settings.

 Before we dive into Rails’ best practices and tips, let’s quickly recap the MVC pattern, which is at the core of Rails’ architecture.